EugenSleptsov/chatgpt/README.md

 * /grammar `text` - Checks the grammar of `text` and returns corrected text
 * /enhance `text` - Enhances `text` by adding more details
 * /imagine `text` - Generates an image based on `text`
+* /temperature `value` - Sets the temperature value for the GPT-3.5 Turbo API

 ## Admin Bot Commands
 * /reload - Reloads config in case if you have changed parameters (for example, added new authorized users)